-I have had these frames for so long I can’t even remember where I got them.
-I just know they were free.
+I have had these frames for so long I can't even remember where I got them.
+But what I do remember, they were free.
 I saw them the other day and for some reason I finally knew their fate.

 Why is it that you can look at something multiple times a week for over a year and never get an idea, and then one day it hits you and you know exactly what to do?